keras-team/keras/docs/sources/layers/core.md

 keras.layers.core.Lambda(function, output_shape=None)
 ```

-Used for evaluating an arbitrary function on the output of the previous layer.
+Used for evaluating an arbitrary Theano expression on the output of the previous layer.

 - __Input shape__: Output shape of the previous layer.